 Check out Life Over CS for a complete guide on this activity.

 Vegetable Garden Labels

-If you love to garden and would like to teach your preschoolers about the many fruits and vegetables you have planted, have them help you create these cute vegetable garden labels.
+If you love gardening and would like to teach your preschoolers about the many fruits and vegetables you have planted, have them help you create these cute vegetable garden labels.
 All you need are some craft sticks, foam, googly eyes, glue, and a marker.
 With your guidance, your kid can cut out the shape of the different vegetables you have in your garden using foam.
-Then, animate them with some google eyes and finish with writing the name.
+Then, animate them with some googley eyes and finish writing the name.
 Your garden is ready to be decorated with these adorable labels that your kid worked hard on.

-Playing this math game using fruits and vegetables is another way to teach both math as well as fruits and vegetables to your child.
+Playing this math game using fruits and vegetables is another way to teach your child both math and fruits and vegetables.
 You can do different variations depending on the availability of your materials.
 For instance, instead of simply asking for “8 vegetables,” you can also say to the group “8 red vegetables” or “8 round fruits”.
 Simply set up the corner where your kids can choose or “shop” for the items you asked them to group.
-In a separate area, they can put down these items they just purchased in your pretend store.
+In a separate area, they can put down the items they just purchased in your pretend store.
 They will be learning the different types of fruits and vegetables available while sharpening their counting skills.

 Here’s a fun way to showcase the different sizes and shapes of fruits and vegetables – have your preschoolers use them to paint!
 Be ready with different paint colors and use cut-out fruits, vegetable stalks, and all other materials you can gather.
 Let your kids draw a masterpiece through stamping techniques and using them as brushes.